The Garfield Movie: Development

 In May 2016, seven years after 20th Century Fox's license with Paws, Inc. expired, it was announced that Alcon Entertainment would develop an animated Garfield film, with John Cohen and Steven P. Wegner producing, from a script by Mark Torgove and Paul A. Kaplan.
 Warner Bros. was considered a likely distributor given their partnership with Alcon, and Alcon also intended to launch a franchise of CG-animated Garfield films.
 Mark Dindal was announced as director in November 2018, with pre-production beginning the following month.
-In November 2021, David Reynolds was announced to write the film, reuniting with Dindal after having previously worked together on Disney's The Emperor's New Groove (2000).
+In November 2021, David Reynolds was announced to write the film, reuniting with Dindal after having previously worked together on Disney Animation's The Emperor's New Groove (2000).
 Sony Pictures would distribute the film under its Columbia Pictures label except for China, Hong Kong and Taiwan, and DNEG Animation would provide the animation.
 By September 2023, it was reported that the film would be entitled The Garfield Movie.